Answers to commonly asked questions, info and what to expect

 In home visits

 I am fully vaccinated and wear a well fitting mask throughout the visit.
 I feel comfortable visiting you in your home if you have no symptoms.
-If you and your family are vaccinated, you may choose whether or not to wear a mask.
+If anyone in the family has any respiratory symptoms or gastric symptoms, please reschedule.

 A few facts about our consultation:

 - It is my business to go into homes of new families.
 I am accustomed to messy houses, parents who haven’t bathed, and dishes in the sink.
 Don’t clean up on my account (although I’m deeply grateful if someone cleans the litter box).
 I adore dogs and they tend to sit on me during visits.
 If you have a nervous dog, please secure it ahead of time.
+I have only been bitten once and I do not want a repeat.
 I love cats too.

 - Please have ready when I arrive: a cozy receiving blanket, like a fleece, so I can make a nest on the scale for your baby.
 One fresh diaper for my scale that matches the fresh diaper on the baby’s butt.
 A hand towel or paper towels so I can wash my hands.